tschatzl/tschatzl.github.io/_posts/2021-09-16-jdk17-g1-parallel-gc-changes.md

 The full list of changes for the entire Hotspot GC subcomponent is [here](https://bugs.openjdk.java.net/browse/JDK-8271064?jql=project%20%3D%20JDK%20AND%20issuetype%20in%20standardIssueTypes()%20AND%20status%20in%20(Resolved%2C%20Closed)%20AND%20fixVersion%20%3D%20%2217%22%20AND%20component%20%3D%20hotspot%20AND%20Subcomponent%20%3D%20gc), clocking in at 312 changes in total.
 This is in line with recent releases.

-A brief look over to [ZGC](https://wiki.openjdk.java.net/display/zgc/Main): this release improved usability by dynamically adjusting concurrent GC threads to match the application to on the one hand optimize throughput and on the other hand avoid allocation stalls ([JDK-8268372](https://bugs.openjdk.java.net/browse/JDK-8268372)).
+Before talking about the stop-the world collectors, a brief look over to [ZGC](https://wiki.openjdk.java.net/display/zgc/Main): this release improved usability by dynamically adjusting concurrent GC threads to match the application to on the one hand optimize throughput and on the other hand avoid allocation stalls ([JDK-8268372](https://bugs.openjdk.java.net/browse/JDK-8268372)).
 Another notable change, [JDK-8260267](https://bugs.openjdk.java.net/browse/JDK-8260267) reduces mark stack memory usage significantly.
 Per is likely going to share more details in [his blog](https://malloc.se/) soon.

 ## Generic improvements